LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 This network identifier is included in the sending chain account in the interoperability store.

-#### validatorsUpdate
+#### activeValidatorsUpdate

-The chain account will store the public keys required to validate the certificate signature.
+The chain account stores an array containing the bls keys and bft weights required to validate the certificate signature.
-Those public keys have to be updated if the validator set changes in the chain sending the certificate.
+This array has to be updated if the validator set changes in the chain sending the certificate.
-The difference between the old public key set and the new one is included in this property.
+The difference between the stored array and the new one is included in this property.

-This update also contains the `newCertificateThreshold` property.
-This value is the new certificate threshold used on the sending chain to attest the validity of signed certificates.
+### newCertificateThreshold

+The chain account stores the threshold required to validate the certificate signature.
+This certificate threshold has to be updated if its value changes in the chain sending the certificate, In that case, the updated value is set in the `newCertificateThreshold` property of the CCU.

 #### inboxUpdate